Continue lighweighting efforts

 Require large chain retailers and chain food service to give out reuseable materials

 A ban can be facilitated by ensuring that everyone has access to reusable materials.
 But to shift the burden partially off individual consumers who in the current environment bear much of the costs of reusable materials, regulations must be imposed so that the big 5 retailers (Loblaw, Metro, Sobey, Costco, Walmart) distribute reuseable materials (bags, utensils, containers, etc) free of charge to households and manufacturers shift their packaging to make it more reusable.
 Many stores, usually independents with environmental commitments, already provide materials.
 Some quick service restaurants and retailers in Canada have signed onto the Loop program of Terracycle.
 A deposit return system, it is being piloted in several locations, with rollout possible in 2021.
 The problem is that it requires a new infrastructure that is separate from current waste management initiatives, and if successful, is likely to trigger competing private sector systems, all of which will take considerable resources.
-That's why a unified regulated approach that is mandatory across all large food system chains.
+IGA has signed up with Reusables.com to provide metal containers instead of single use ones.
+A unified regulated approach that is mandatory across all large food system chains is required otherwise a chaotic patchwork of private sector initiatives will result.
 This should be required as part of EPR implementation and Waste-free legislation (see below).
 An additional feature is that the big 5 chain companies have to pay the government a fee for every single use item sold.
 Such measures are used in some European jurisdictions to supplement bans (Xanthos and Walker, 2017).
 Regulations to these effect can be part of Waste-free legislation (see below).

 There is, however, some evidence that multi-use plastic bags are also now pollutants because some consumers keep buying them and then dispose of them rather than re-use.
 A unified database of recipients is required to minimize giving them out over and over again to the same households and after a specified number of issues, people would have to pay for them.
 All this needs a social marketing campaign financed by the big 5 retailers, as part of EPR obligations.